 - a.
-In order to ensure that the decreased performance or functioning of a student suspected of having a language impairment is not due to lack of appropriate instruction, the minimum evaluation procedures must include all of the following: - Review of data that demonstrate the student was provided well-delivered scientific, research-based instruction and interventions addressing the identified area(s) of concern and delivered by qualified personnel in general or exceptional education settings. - ii.
+The school district must promptly request parental or guardian consent to conduct an evaluation to determine if the student needs exceptional student education in the following circumstances: - i.
+Prior to obtaining consent for evaluation, the student has not made adequate progress after an appropriate period of time when provided appropriate instruction and intense, individualized interventions. - ii.
+Prior to obtaining consent for evaluation, intensive interventions are demonstrated to be effective but require sustained and substantial effort that may include the provision of exceptional student education. - iii.
+Whenever a referral is made to conduct an evaluation to determine the student's need for exceptional student education and the existence of a disability. - b.
+To ensure that the decreased performance or functioning of a student suspected of having a language impairment is not due to lack of appropriate instruction, the minimum evaluation procedures must include all of the following: - i.
+Review of data that demonstrate the student was provided well-delivered scientific, research-based instruction and interventions addressing the identified area(s) of concern and delivered by qualified personnel in general or exceptional education settings. - ii.
 Data-based documentation, which was provided to the student's parent(s) or guardian(s), of repeated measures of performance or functioning at reasonable intervals, communicated in an understandable format, reflecting the student's response to intervention during instruction. - iii.
-Information gathered from the student's parent(s) or guardian(s) and teacher(s), and when appropriate, the student, regarding the concerns and a description of language skills.
+Information gathered from the student's parent(s) or guardian(s) and teacher(s), and, when appropriate, the student, regarding the concerns and a description of language skills.
 This may be completed through a variety of methods including interviews, checklists, or questionnaires. - iv.
-Documented and dated observation(s) of the student's language skills conducted by the speech-language pathologist in one or more setting(s). - v.
+Documented and dated observation(s) of the student's language skills conducted by the speechlanguage pathologist in one or more setting(s). - v.
 One or more standardized norm-referenced instrument(s) designed to measure language skills.
 The instrument(s) must be administered and interpreted by a speech-language pathologist to determine the nature and severity of the language deficits.
 If the speech-language pathologist is unable to administer a norm-referenced instrument, a scientific, research-based alternative instrument may be used.
-The evaluation report must document the evaluation procedures used, including the rationale for use of an alternative instrument, the results obtained, and the basis for recommendations. - b.
-With the exception of at least one additional observation conducted by the speech-language pathologist when the language impairment is due to a deficient in pragmatic language that cannot be verified by standardized assessment, general education activities and interventions conducted prior to initial evaluation in accordance with Rule 6A-6.0331(1).
-F.A.C., may be used to satisfy the requirements of this rule.
+The evaluation report must document the evaluation procedures used, including the rationale for use of an alternative instrument, the results obtained, and the basis for recommendations.

+c.
+With the exception of the documented and dated observation(s) of the student's language skills conducted by the speech-language pathologist in one or more setting(s), general education activities and interventions conducted prior to initial evaluation in accordance with subsection 6A-6.0331(1), F.A.C., may be used to satisfy the requirements of this subsection.